myabc/friendly_id_datamapper/README.md

+# FriendlyId DataMapper Adapter

-This is an in-development experimental adapter for [FriendlyId](http://norman.github.com/friendly_id) using DataMapper.
+This is an pre-release (beta) adapter for [FriendlyId](http://norman.github.com/friendly_id) using DataMapper.

+## FriendlyId Features

 It currently supports all of FriendlyId's features except: